 The cost of post-employment benefits is recognised in the Net Cost of Services when they are earned by employees, rather than when the benefits are eventually paid as pensions.
-However, the charge required to be made against the Council tax is based on the cash payable in the year, so the real cost of retirement benefits is reversed out of the General Fund via the Movement in Reserves Statement.
+However, the charge required to be made against the charge required to be made against the year, so the real cost of retirement benefits is reversed out of the General Fund via the Movement in Reserves Statement.